Afoolbird/RA-FCVGL/README.md

-# DA-FCVGL
+# RA-FCVGL
-This repository provides the code for "**Digging Into Informative Regions with Adaptive Gradient Modulation for Fine-grained Cross View Geo-localization**
+This repository provides the code for "**Relevant Regions Mining with Adaptive Gradient Modulation for Fine-grained Cross View Geo-localization**

 <img src="/figs/Overview.png"/>